markentier/markentier.tech/site/content/posts/2020/10/wrote-javascript-to-avoid-javascript/index.md

 Long story short: if you do not build a web **app**, you most likely do not need service workers.
 So yet another thing down from the <span class=js>JS</span> list.

-No _before - after_ comparison here, but several precious kilobytes of JavaScript shaved off by removing them.
+No _before/after_ comparison here, but several precious kilobytes of JavaScript shaved off by removing them.

 -----